prometheus/test-infra/README.md

 ```

 ### Deploy monitoring components
-> Collecting, monitoring and displaying the test results
+> Collecting, monitoring and displaying the test results and logs

 ---